adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 ##### 3. Identify groups defined externally

-When you specify your group mappings, you can map an enterprise directory group to a dashboard group defined in an external organization.
+When you specify your group mappings, you can map an enterprise directory group to an Adobe user group or product configuration defined in another organization.

 To do this, use the organization identifier as a prefix to the